 If you've deforested pre-1990 forest land, you must pay units by 31 May of the year you submit your emissions return.

 Any outstanding surrender obligations or repayments will be deducted from your entitlement before you receive it.

 Penalties and offences

 You may face a penalty, fine, or conviction if you:

-- don't file mandatory emissions returns by the due date
+- don't file a mandatory emission return by the due date

 - are late paying units that you owe.